software-allies/cap-angular-schematic-responsive/README.md

 The schematic will be configurated after you answer the following questions.

 * What is the project title for the App? : < string >
-* What is the logo url for the header menu? : < logo-url >
 * Do you want to remove the content for app.component.html? : < Y/N >
-* Do you want integrate with the cap-authentication module? : < Y/N >
+* Would you like to add cap-authentication functionallity to the menu? : < Y/N >
 * Which service for authentication you choose? : < auth0 / firebase >
 * Do you want to add cap-authentication Schematic? : < Y/N >
-* Do you want to integrate with cap-sfcore? : < Y/N >
+* Do you want to integrate with cap-sfcore module?? : < Y/N >

 ​
 The Schematic will create a responsive plate scaffold application with the next features: